-Without a doubt French patisserie fruit tart has to be among my most favorite desserts.
-For starters, this dessert is topped with copious amounts of fruit which makes me feel I am being healthy, probably as long as I ignore the cream filling.
+Without a doubt French patisserie fruit tart is among my most favorite desserts.
+Topped with copious amounts of fruit, I’m being healthy, right?
+As long as I ignore the cream filling.

 If you are interested in more traditional ethnic type desserts here are a few more to check out: